SDRAST/Math/README.md

-Functions and classes to support special mathematical operations.
+Python functions and classes to support special mathematical operations.